vellamike/311/README.md

 1. BD: NLP - extremely naive implementation right now, how can it be improved?
 1. MV: Train a random forest regressor on the data.
 See how it compares to GBM.
 If it performs well, try submitting a blend of this with GBM.
+1. BD: See whether special considerations for Chicago improve the score.
 1. MV: Look for duplicates in test data.
 How common are they?
 The city often marks duplicates as closed.
 Doing this removes the option to vote.
 Can we use this?
 1. BD,MV: _Why do the mean corrections in time not improve the score?_
 1. MV: Separate hyperparameter scans for each of {c,v,v}.